tomjoht/documentation-theme-jekyll/doc_help_api.md

     });
 ```

-By the way, Bootstrap's popovers require you to initialize them using the above code -- they aren't turned on by default.
+Note that even though you reference a Bootstrap js script, Bootstrap's popovers require you to initialize them using the above code as well &mdash; they aren't turned on by default.

 View the source code of the <a target="_blank" title="ToolTip Demo" href="{{ "/tooltip_demo.html" | prepend: site.baseurl }}">Tooltip Demo</a> for the full comments.